 What is a DIY pedicure?

 A DIY (Do-It-Yourself) pedicure is an easy indulgence that both men and women can enjoy.
-If you can’t get to the nail salon, doing it at home is an easy, convenient solution that you might actually prefer.
+If you can’t get to the nail salon, doing it at home is an easy, convenient solution that you might prefer.

-A DIY pedicure is suitable for everyone but is great if you have a regular workout routine, have a job that requires you to stand all day or if you wear heavy regulation shoes at work.
+A DIY pedicure is suitable for everyone but is great if you have a regular workout routine, have a job that requires you to stand all day or you wear heavy regulation shoes at work.
 But it is also a wonderful self-care routine for anyone who is looking for a little me-time this weekend.

 What do I need for a pedicure at home?